 Professional psychologists are expected to demonstrate competence across multiple domains.
-In addition to ongoing student evaluation, there are three capstone experiences that are evaluative in nature and are meaningful components of the Psy.D. in Counseling Psychology program at Saint Elizabeth University.
-The three capstone experiences are: 1) the Comprehensive Examination, 2) the Dissertation, and 3) the Internship (see the section on Internship above).
+In addition to ongoing student evaluation, there are four capstone experiences that are evaluative in nature and are meaningful components of the Psy.D. in Counseling Psychology program at Saint Elizabeth University.
+The four capstone experiences are: 1) the Interprofessional Education Sequence, 2) the Comprehensive Examination, 3) the Dissertation, and 4) the Internship (see the section on Internship above).